Conditions of purchase and event attendance

 - Campers under 18 must be accompanied and supervised by a responsible adult camper (Guardian) over the age of 25.

-- Caravans and RVs (7 metres or longer) are welcome and must be positioned in designated areas at the Boronia or Banksia camping areas.
+- Caravans and RVs are welcome and must be positioned in designated areas at the Boronia or Banksia camping areas.

-- Motorhomes, RVs and Caravans that are 7 metres or longer are not permitted on the Arena.
+- Large Motorhomes, RVs and large Caravans are not permitted on the Arena.

 - From 2019, the Acacia camping area on the Arena is reserved for tents, small campervans and camper trailers.